shortlink-org/shortlink/internal/pkg/protoc/protoc-gen-go-orm/README.md

 ### Features

 - Generates Go structs with filter and pagination capabilities based on protobuf messages.
-- Easily integrates with existing Protocol Buffer and Go projects.
+- Integrate with existing Protocol Buffer and Go projects.
+- Supports filter and pagination for PostgreSQL, MongoDB.

 ### Installation